Slow Cooker Brisket

 For this simple recipe, you'll want to have on hand a slow cooker, measuring cups and spoons, whisk, mixing bowl and instant thermometer, I love this Thermoworks one.

-- Chuck Roast: Swap brisket for chuck roast for a shorter cook time but similar flavor.
+- Chuck Roast: Swap this beef brisket for chuck roast for a shorter cook time but similar flavor.

-- Instant Pot: Use the sauté function to sear, then pressure cook for 90 minutes for a faster version.
+- Instant Pot: Use the sauté function on your pressure cooker to sear, then cook for 90 minutes for a faster version.

 - Soy Sauce: Add 2 tablespoons for extra savory depth in the cooking liquid.